Nodes use VRML and X3D virtual world data types to define objects and types of data that can appear in the node fields and events.

 |VRML Data Class||Description|

-An event that can be received by the node
+An event that the node can be receive

 A private node member, holding node data